The Story of Eucalypts in Australia

 Although the Eucalyptus tree is a revered part of the Australian landscape, it does pose great challenges in other parts of the world.
 The rapid growth of Eucalypt forests in areas of Asia, North America, Europe and Africa have led to the effects of desertification accelerating.
 The root systems of gum trees are notorious for taking huge amounts of water away from other species of plants within its vicinity.
 Thereby creating a monocultural environment that is extremely prone to fire risk.

-With this in mind if managed correctly (and within the right areas) Eucalypts can play a key role as a raw material for construction, consumer goods and natural textiles such as TENCEL.
+With this in mind if managed correctly(and within the right areas) Eucalypts can play a valuable role as a raw material for construction, consumer goods and natural textiles such as TENCE.
 There is also a good amount of validity to the concept of using Eucalyptus bushland as a resource for carbon sequestration

 Cart